MorphiaOrg/critter/README.md

                     <goal>generate</goal>
                 </goals>
                 <configuration>
-                    <includes>**/*.java</includes>
-                    <sourceDirectory>src/main/java</sourceDirectory>
                     <force>false</force>
+                    <criteriaPackage>com.bob.bar</criteriaPackage>
                 </configuration>
             </execution>
         </executions>
     </plugin>

-This will generate your criteria classes in `build/generated-sources/critter` and add the directory as a source directory of your maven project.
-If the `criteriaPkg` option is left out, the code will be generated using the package of your entities with `.criteria` appended.
+This will generate your criteria classes in `target/generated-sources/critter` and add the directory as a source directory of your maven project.
+If the `criteriaPackage` option is left out, the code will be generated using the package of your entities with `.criteria` appended.
 (The options are shown here for documentation purposes using the default values.
 They can be left out altogether if the defaults are acceptable.)